timatlee/AoC-2021/README.md

 Wound up treating the list like a stack, and popping elements off it as they were "allowed".
 There's a lot of copy-pasta here, and opportunities to improve the code considerably.

 https://github.com/jdrst/adventofgo/blob/main/2021/15/main.go

-# THis is an addition to the Readme.
-Does it get mirrored?